michaelshiyu/kerNET/README.md

     )
 ```

 Then add optimizer for each layer.
 This works with any ```torch.optim.Optimizer```.
 Each optimizer is in charge of one layer with the order of addition being the same with the order of layers, i.e., the first-added optimizer would be assigned to the first layer (layer closest to the input).
 For each optimizer, one can specify ```params``` to anything and it will be overridden to the weights of the correct layer automatically before the network is trained when ```fit``` is called.
+Let's use [Adam](https://arxiv.org/pdf/1412.6980.pdf) as the optimizer for this example.
+Note that for PyTorch optimizers, ```weight_decay``` is the l2-norm regularization coefficient.
 ```python
 mlkn.add_optimizer(
     torch.optim.Adam(params=mlkn.parameters(), lr=1e-3, weight_decay=0.1)